SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/gui-features.md

 </tr>
 <tr>
 <td style="text-align:left"><b>Page</b></td>
 <td style="text-align:left">"Page" actually refer to the main area in the application.
 The content provided here depends on the menu item selected in the dashboard.
 The structuring of the content differs from page to page.
-Data may for example be displayed in a list with a row for each object or you may find it being presented in a grid in which objects are represented by cards. </td>
+Data can for example be displayed in a list with a row for each object or you can find it being presented in a grid in which objects are represented by cards. </td>
 </tr>
 <tr>
 <td style="text-align:left"><b>Tabs</b></td>
-<td style="text-align:left">Some pages, e.g. the page of any particular device, are divided into several tabs, either displayed vertically or horizontally.</td>
+<td style="text-align:left">Some pages, for example the page of any particular device, are divided into several tabs, either displayed vertically or horizontally.</td>
 </tr>
 <tr>
 <td style="text-align:left"><b>Top bar</b></td>